-Property, plant and equipment - The fair values of property, plant and equipment acquired from the GPX India Acquisition was estimated by applying the cost approach, with the exception of land, which we estimated by applying the market approach.
+Property, plant and equipment - The fair values of property, plant and equipment acquired from these three acquisitions were estimated by applying the cost approach, with the exception of land, which we estimated by applying the market approach.
 The key assumptions of the cost approach include replacement cost new, physical deterioration, functional and economic obsolescence, economic useful life, remaining useful life, age and effective age.